Wood Top Collections

 How to clean wood countertops?

-Wood countertops do not require much when it comes to cleaning.
+Wooden countertops do not require much when it comes to cleaning.
 A soft towel soaked in warm water and dawn dish soap will work well for daily cleaning and will also prevent the finish from breaking down over time.
 Chemical cleaners and wax based cleaners will shorten the life of the finish and build up on the surface over time.

 How to refinish wood countertops?

-If a wood countertop finish is no longer repelling water, it may be time to refinish.
+If a wooden countertop finish is no longer repelling water, it may be time to refinish.
 Depending on the finish that has been originally applied, the surface may be able to accept a fresh coat of hand applied finish to keep your wood tops protected.

 I know wood tops are beautiful, but, are they durable?

 This is a question that has several answers.
-As far as overall durability, much of this will depend on the type of wood, the harder the wood the more dent resistant it will be.
+As far as overall durability, much of this will depend on the type of wood; the harder the wood the more dent resistant it will be.
 When you start talking about scratches the most important factor will be the finish.
-Basically there are two schools of thought when it comes to finish, use a finish that will give the best protection against scratches or use a finish that is easily repairable.
+Basically there are two schools of thought when it comes to finish: use a finish that will give the best protection against scratches or use a finish that is easily repairable.
 We’re experts when it comes to wood and would love to help you create the perfect wood tops for your situation.

 What are Bespoke Wood Tops and how does it work?

 We have a wide range of textures and colors that make up our wood tops collections, but we know that some projects have specific needs that fall outside of this box.
-This is where our Bespoke program comes in to custom tailors a product that is specific to your project needs and design vision.
+This is where our Bespoke program comes in to custom tailor a product that is specific to your project needs and design vision.